DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 The hero myths served multiple psychological functions:

-**Justification:** The old Reges were portrayed as "monsters" who deserved destruction **Celebration:** The elimination of enhanced beings was framed as heroic victory **Normalization:** Being "normal" human was portrayed as superior to being enhanced **Submission:** Heroes succeeded through divine assistance, not independent power **Identification:** Humans were encouraged to identify with the "normal" heroes rather than the "monstrous" hybrids
+**Justification:** The old Reges were portrayed as "monsters" who deserved destruction **Celebration:** The elimination of enhanced Wiros (hybrid warrior lineage) was framed as heroic victory **Normalization:** Being "normal" human was portrayed as superior to being enhanced **Submission:** Heroes succeeded through divine assistance, not independent power **Identification:** Humans were encouraged to identify with the "normal" heroes rather than the "monstrous" hybrids